-Narratives for Tableau has support for the following scenarios of discrete analysis:
+Narratives for Tableau supports the following scenarios of discrete analysis:

 - Single dimension with between one and 10 measures